-- /etc/crontab: For tasks scheduling (more detail here)
+- /etc/crontab: For task scheduling (more detail here).

-And for more complex configurations where there is several configuration files, you’ll more frequently find a specific subfolder for them:
+And for more complex configurations where there are several configuration files, you’ll more frequently find a specific subfolder for them:

-- /etc/apache2: If you use an apache as a webserver, this folder contains all the configuration files
+- /etc/apache2: If you use apache as a web server, this folder contains all the configuration files.

 Here are the most common subfolders you need to know:

-- /var/lib/mysql: same thing for a MySQL server, it contains all database files.
-Generally, other database engines also have their files somewhere in /var/lib
+- /var/lib/mysql: the same thing for a MySQL server, it contains all database files.
+Generally, other database engines also have their files somewhere in /var/lib.

-/usr contains mainly applications files you don’t need to touch (like binaries and libraries)
+/usr mainly contains application files you don’t need to touch (like binaries and libraries).

-In fact, it’s the only available binaries when you boot in single user mode; any user can use them
+It’s the only available binaries when you boot in single-user mode; any user can use them.

-I didn’t find opt in the standard description, but I often use it, so I add it here
+I didn’t find opt in the standard description, but I often use it, so I added it here.

 /media and /mnt

 This part is a list of tips coming from the mistakes I often see with the Linux file system.
 In my job, I train new employees on Linux usage, and I always see the same errors.

 Know where you are